cloudmesh-community/book/chapters/in/ai-rest.md

 **Step-3:**

-Finally, we create a module to use connexion service to read the above created OpenAPI specification (`ai.yaml`) and dynamically call the methods to be implemented on the server side.
+Finally, we create a module (`server.py`) to use connexion service to read the above created OpenAPI specification (`ai.yaml`) and dynamically call the methods to be implemented on the server side.

-Following is the code (`server.py`) which :

 ```python
 """